doronz88/hilda/README.md

       evaluate_expression(f'[[{currentDevice} systemName] hasPrefix:@"2"]')
 - `import_module`
     - Import & reload given python module (intended mainly for external snippets)
-- `set_evaluation_unwind`
-    - Set whether LLDB will attempt to unwind the stack whenever an expression evaluation error occurs.
-      Use unwind() to restore when an error is raised in this case.
-- `get_evaluation_unwind`
-    - Get evaluation unwind state.
-      When this value is True, LLDB will attempt unwinding the stack on evaluation errors.
-      Otherwise, the stack frame will remain the same on errors to help you investigate the error.
-- `set_evaluation_ignore_breakpoints`
-    - Set whether to ignore breakpoints while evaluating expressions
-- `get_evaluation_ignore_breakpoints`
-    - Get evaluation "ignore-breakpoints" state.
 - `unwind`
     - Unwind the stack (useful when get_evaluation_unwind() == False)